FrostSalamander/fs3/readme.txt

 Credits:

-Loading screen font (freeware): https://www.fontspace.com/a-awal-ramadhan-font-f45458

 One or more textures bundled with this project have been created with images from Textures.com.
 These images may not be redistributed by default.
 Please visit www.textures.com for more information.

+Caravel model from Dragofer: https://forums.thedarkmod.com/index.php?/topic/17084-dragofers-stuff/

+Polyhaven CC0 Asset Pack 02 Gothic from Wellingtoncrab: https://forums.thedarkmod.com/index.php?/topic/21564-polyhaven-cc0-asset-packs/

+Public Domain Paintings from Amadeus and Wellingtoncrab: https://github.com/thedarkmodcommunity/cc0-paintings-tapestries

+'Royal' Moor Skins by Amadeus

+Coloured Robe Moor Skins by Frost_Salamander

+Loading screen font (freeware): https://www.fontspace.com/a-awal-ramadhan-font-f45458

 Sounds: